 Psalm 139:1-2 O Lord, You have searched me and known me.
 You know my downsitting and my uprising.
 You understand my thought afar off.

-How's that for paying attention?
-Aren't you sorry about some of the things you have revealed to Him in your thinking?
+How is that for paying attention?
+Are you not sorry about some of the things you have revealed to Him in your thinking?

 Psalm 139:3 You compass my path and my lying down, and are acquainted with all my ways.

 Psalm 139:4 For there is not a word on my tongue but You, O Lord, know it all together.

 Boy, there are a lot of things I have said that I had wished I had not said!
 Let us say we say something against somebody, and we are not aware that they are standing behind us, and they hear all that we said, how do we feel when we realize they heard everything?
 Well, fear God!
 He hears every word!